 The body responds to anxiety stimulus both physically and mentally.
 Anxiety can lead to over-stimulation of the sympathetic nervous system.
 It manifests by the physical symptoms such as a rapid heartbeat, sweating and trembling, and psychological symptoms such as restlessness, insomnia and difficulty in concentrating.
 Anxiety is often seen as a triggering of the fight-or-flight reaction, causing excess adrenaline secretion by the adrenal glands, which in turn produces other hormones (catecholamine) that affect various parts of the body, such as rapid heartbeat, respiration and rise in blood pressure etc.

-Anxiety disorders: Like other mental illnesses, reflect dysfunctions within the brain and consist of a group of illnesses such as, obsessive-compulsive disorder, generalized anxiety disorder, phobias, panic disorders and post-traumatic stress disorder-etc.
+Anxiety disorders: Like other mental illnesses, reflect dysfunctions within the brain and consist of a group of illnesses such as obsessive-compulsive disorder, generalized anxiety disorder, phobias, panic disorders and post-traumatic stress disorder-etc.

 In such conditions, relaxation by way of yogic technique will immensely help.
 A patient may follow the guidelines as under:

 Slow and deep abdominal breathing: People who are fearful and shy tend to breathe in a shallow fashion from their chest, while those who are more extroverted and relaxed, breathe more slowly, deeply, and from their abdomens.
 Abdominal breathing and deep muscle relaxation are practiced on a regular basis to reduce symptoms of anxiety and phobias.
 Your breathing directly reflects the level of tension you carry in your body.
 Under tension, your breathing usually becomes shallow and rapid, and occurs high in the chest.
 When relaxed, you breathe more fully, more deeply, and from your abdomen.
 The more you can shift the center of your breathing from your chest to your abdomen, the, more consistently you feel relaxed on an ongoing basis.
+Pranayama or deep relaxation are some of the best practices to have a control of the inner vital force and regualtes the nervous system

 Practice meditation: Meditation is the process that allows you to completely stop, let go of thoughts about the immediate past or future, and simply focus on being now.
 Meditation means awareness of the existing moment, and being in the present tense.